yangju2011/udacity-data-analyst-nanodegree/P6-Data-Visualization-with-D3.js/README.md

 ### version 7-8
 I calculated regional average of US airports flights delayed rates to have more insights in the geographical difference.
 I used python code to get the regional value and displayed regional and national value on the chart, giving audience a general introduction and comparison.
 Then audience can navigate with the select box to choose individual airports and compare to regional data.

+Instead of using '-US-', I calculated regional average for "Northeast", "South", "Midwest", "West", "US average" using Python.

 ### parameter choice
 In the beginning, I used delay rate rather than cancel rate and expected to see an increased delay rate in September.
 However, I found the opposite trend: a decreased delay rate across US in September.
 I think the reason for such decrease was because many flights were canceled in September, and not considered as “delay”.
 A more straightforward parameter is “Cancelled” column itself.